StarTimes FUFA Big League

 The top placed team in each group at the end of the regular season gains automatic qualification but face off to determine the overall champion of the FUFA Big League for each season.

-The 1st runners up and 2nd runners up in each group feature in the play offs to determine the third team which qualifies for the Azam Uganda Premier League.
+The 1st runners up and 2nd runners up in each group feature in the playoffs to determine the third team which qualifies for the StarTimes Uganda Premier League.

-The FUFA Big League has two groups-Rwenzori and Elgon.
+The StarTimes FUFA Big League has two groups-Rwenzori and Elgon.

 The Competitions Committee set standards for member clubs covering computer literacy, a sound bank account, stadia that meet FUFA standards, qualified coaches and doctors.